 flames by demons.
 It was terrifying to understand that

 screams and moans he had been hearing had been coming from all of those

-were terrible, horrible, endless strings of curses directed at
+were endless strings of terrible, horrible curses directed at the

 going through?
 How